fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://hackerone.com/reports/1439593">-Arbitrary file read via the bulk imports UploadsPipeline </a>

 <a href="https://medium.com/@tobydavenn/how-i-was-able-to-takeover-any-account-on-one-of-europes-largest-media-companies-e8d25e59c08">-How I Was Able To TakeOver Any Account On One Of Europe's Largest Media Companies</a>

+<a herf="https://lokeshdlk77.medium.com/facebook-sms-captcha-was-vulnerable-to-csrf-attack-8db537b1e980">-Facebook SMS Captcha Was Vulnerable to CSRF Attack</a>

 <a href="https://blog.bricked.tech/posts/tmnf/part1/">-Hacking TMNF: Part 1 - Fuzzing the game server</a>